enterpriseih/stacks/README.md

 This project archives terminal **commands** and **configuration** files that I use intensively at work.

-Everything here is **ephemeral** because any software and hardware evolve constantly.
+Everything here is **ephemeral** because softwares and hardwares constantly evolve.

 Feel **free** to copy and paste.